Captain America: Reborn: Reborn

-When they arrive in Latveria, Arnim Zola has created a machine that will bring back Captain America.
-Captain America is now at the point in time where he and Rick Jones (Bucky's alias) are fighting HYDRA.
-Back in the present, Norman Osborn holds a press conference about Sharon's surrender which is watched on the airplane where Victoria Hand has Sharon.
-At the Infinite Avengers Mansion, Mister Fantastic reveals to Henry Pym that the gun used to shoot Captain America used tachyon particles which are linked to the unidentified nanoparticles in Sharon's blood.
-He also theorizes that Captain America's body is somehow out-of-sync with their reality, which was why Sharon is the key to bringing him back.
-Suddenly, Vision interrupts them - it seems that Mister Fantastic's last statement has triggered a secret message in his deep storage memory banks which was left by Captain America himself.
-Once Vision shows the message to the two scientists, Mister Fantastic deduces that when Sharon destroyed the Skull's machine, it caused Rogers to be lost in time.
-Meanwhile, Ronin, Black Widow, and Bucky attack H.A.M.M.E.R.'s Mobile Data Collector demanding the whereabouts of Sharon.
+When they arrive in Latveria, Zola has created a machine that will bring back Captain America.
+Captain America is now at the point in time where he and Rick Jones are fighting Hydra.
+Back in the present, Osborn holds a press conference about Sharon's surrender.
+At the Avengers Mansion, Mister Fantastic reveals to Pym that the gun used to shoot Captain America used tachyon particles which are linked to the nanoparticles in Sharon's blood.
+He also theorizes that Captain America's body is somehow out of sync with their reality, which was why Sharon is the key to bringing him back.
+Suddenly, Vision interrupts them - it seems that Mister Fantastic's last statement has triggered Captain America's message.
+Meanwhile, Sharon is brought into Latveria and hooked up to the device that she previously destroyed.
+The machine is connected to both Sharon and Red Skull, enabling the latter to possess Steve.

-Sharon is brought into Latveria and hooked up to the device that she previously destroyed.
-The machine is connected to both Sharon and the Red Skull with the intent that it will transfer the Skull's consciousness into Steve Rogers mind when he re-appears.
-Meanwhile, Steve Rogers flashes to 1945 where he is at the English Channel Islands with Bucky attempting to stop the Nazis and Baron Heinrich Zemo from moving the drone plane armed with explosives.
-Captain America realizes that this is the same event at which they both get frozen and Bucky becomes the Winter Soldier.
-Then suddenly, he is pulled through his entire life and is returned to his proper reality.
-However, the Red Skull is now in control of Steve's body.

-Aboard an Advanced Idea Mechanics (A.I.M.) transport ship, Sharon tries reaching out to Steve Rogers telling him to not "let [the Red Skull] win."
+Aboard an A.I.M. transport ship, Sharon tries reaching out to Steve Rogers telling him to not let Red Skull win.
 Captain America responds by kicking her in the face.
-When Sharon argues that it is Norman Osborn who is "pulling the strings," Captain America then says he will be meeting with the president to inform him of his return after he takes care of the Avengers who have been tailing him in stealth for the last hour.
+When Sharon argues that Osborn is pulling the strings, Captain America then says he will be meeting with the president to inform him of his return after he takes care of the Avengers who have been tailing him in stealth for the last hour.

-Suddenly Vision phases through the transport ship's walls but is quickly frozen by Sin using a new weapon developed by Zola and A.I.M.
+Suddenly Vision phases through the transport ship's walls, but is quickly frozen by Sin using a new weapon.
 The Avenger's Quinjet is then shot down, crashing in Washington D.C.'s Reflecting Pool.
 The A.I.M. transport lands and a battle then ensues between the Avengers and the A.I.M. agents.